Acceptance Devices | Tap to Pay on Android Acceptance Devices App

 Customizable User Interface Parameters

-You can customize these user interface parameters in the Acceptance Devices app when it
+You can customize these user interface parameters for the Acceptance Devices app when it

 is in Local, Standalone, or Cloud mode: